AviatrixSystems/Docs/HowTos/insane_mode.rst

 What is the subnet prefix length for GCP High-performance encryption (Insane mode)?
 -----------------------------------------------------------------------------------

-Gateway subnet prefix length cannot be greater than /24
+Gateway subnet prefix length cannot be greater than /24.
+Moreover, Aviatrix highly suggests that customers utilize a subnet exclusively for deploying insane mode gateway without any other instances in the subnet.

 What ActiveMesh version does GCP High-performance encryption (Insane mode) support?
 -----------------------------------------------------------------------------------